Skip to content

 Where this leaves your group

 The honest headline on “who must file a CbC report in the UAE” is that most businesses reading the question don’t — and a small number who should be reading it more carefully do.
-CbCR is a large-group regime, gated behind a multinational test and an AED 3.15 billion consolidated-revenue threshold, with the full report falling on a UAE-resident Ultimate Parent or surrogate.
+CbCR is a large-group regime, gated behind a multinational test and an AED 3.15 billion consolidated-revenue threshold, with both the notification and the full report falling on a UAE-resident Ultimate Parent.
 Purely domestic UAE groups are out on the first test.
 Cross-border groups below the threshold are out on the second.
-And a large slice of UAE entities inside qualifying foreign groups owe a notification rather than a report — a distinction worth getting right, because the effort and the risk of missing it differ enormously.
+And UAE entities inside qualifying foreign groups owe nothing here at all — no report and no notification — because the 2020 amendment placed both duties solely on a UAE-resident ultimate parent.
+That distinction is worth getting right, because the real risk is filing something the current law no longer asks for.

 The right move is not to guess.
 Establish, each year, whether the group is multinational and whether consolidated revenue clears AED 3.15 billion, then confirm where the Ultimate Parent sits.
 Those three facts answer the whole question.
 Pair a clean CbCR assessment with disciplined transfer pricing documentation so the group’s profit story is consistent across both, and the compliance picture holds together rather than surfacing surprises at deadline.